-As a avid traveler and a devoted foodie, there’s nothing I love more than a farmer’s market in a new city.
+As an avid traveler and a devoted foodie, there’s nothing I love more than a local market in a new city.
 St. Lawrence Market in Old Toronto is home to some of Toronto’s best eats, and you can’t beat the prices.
-Thankfully the market is indoors, so it’s the perfect place to spend an afternoon warming up and tasting delicious Canadian treats!
+Thankfully the market is indoors, so it’s the perfect place to spend an afternoon warming up and tasting some delicious Canadian cuisine!

 Try the famous peameal bacon sandwiches from Carousel Bakery!

 No trip to the St. Lawrence Market is complete without sampling Carousel Bakery’s famous peameal bacon sandwich!
 Make sure to try it with their maple mustard for the perfect combination of savory and sweet.

 Still hungry?
 Head to Future Bakery to sample a range of international treats including sweet & savory burek and Pastéis de Nata, Portuguese custard treats.